axibase/docs-util/guide.md

 ### Functions

-* Use present tense for function descriptions.
+* Use present tense in function, method, and API endpoint overview descriptions.
 Omit the noun.
   * :white_check_mark: `Returns a collection of alert history records`.
   * :white_check_mark: `Returns the natural logarithm of x`.
   * :no_entry: `This function returns a collection of alert history records`.